-Thank you for your interest in the RIIHAN301E Operate elevating work platform
+Thank you for your interest in the RIIHAN301D Operate elevating work platform (Release 3)

 This unit describes a participant’s skills and knowledge required to operate an elevating work platform in the Resources and Infrastructure Industries.
 This unit is appropriate for those working in operational roles.